TITLE XII

 Section 162-H:2

-II-a. ""Certificate'' or ""certificate of site and facility'' means the document issued by the committee, containing such terms and conditions as the committee deems appropriate, that authorizes the applicant to proceed with the proposed site and facility.
+II.
+"Certificate" or "certificate of site and facility" means the document issued by the committee, containing such terms and conditions as the committee deems appropriate, that authorizes the applicant to proceed with the proposed site and facility.

-VI. ""Energy'' means power, including mechanical power or useful heat, derived from any resource, including, but not limited to, oil, coal, and gas.
+VI.
+"Energy" means power, including mechanical power, useful heat, or electricity derived from any resource, including, but not limited to, oil, coal, and gas.

 (b) Electric generating station equipment and associated facilities designed for, or capable of, operation at any capacity of 30 megawatts or more.